gfediere/chessCompetitionParsing/README.md

 pushover_user_key=rfughrfygrf # PushOver user key
-dry-run=True # if mentioned, the program won't send any notification (only dry run) no-notification-players-ranking=True # If mentioned, opponent ELO won't be sent on table pairings
+dry-run=True # if mentioned, the program won't send any notification (only dry run) no-notification-players-ranking=True # If mentioned, opponent ELO won't be sent on table pairings round_start=2 # Optional to start from a round number, not first one
 ```